technicianted/msspeech-gbridge/README.md

 * Richer client support

-Microsoft [Cognitive Services speech APIs](https://azure.microsoft.com/en-us/services/cognitive-services/speech/) do not provide any client SDKs.
-Instead, you must rely on community built or build your own.
+Microsoft [Cognitive Services speech APIs](https://azure.microsoft.com/en-us/services/cognitive-services/speech/) only provide [JavaScript](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/getstarted/getstartedjswebsockets) SDK for their latest open [API](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol) and C#/iOS/Android for the legacy, closed API.
+Otherwise, you must rely on community built or build your own.
 For example, if you are building a C/C++ based application, you can use [libmsspeech](https://github.com/technicianted/libmsspeech) open source client library.

 On the other hande, Google provides an extensive set of client libraries for multiple platform.
 At the time of this writing, they support C#, Go, Java, Node.js, PHP, Python and Ruby.